eapowertools/qs-admin-playbook/docs/system_spot_check/tasks.md

 ## Goal
 {:.no_toc}
-The goal for this spot-check is to be aware of any task failures which have occurred.
-Unexpected task failures should be restarted insofar as this is possible due to resource availability on the Qlik Sense Enterprise server(s) as well as the constraints placed data sourced.
+The goal for this spot-check is to be aware of any task failures which have occurred in the past 24 hours.
+Unexpected task failures should be restarted insofar as this is sufficient resources are available in the environment to perform intra-day reloads.
 For example, bulk queries against a Production database during the business day may be against policy / best practices for a given organization.
 While this administrative task is _not_ intended to be a deep dive, investigation into the causes of task failures for (a) critical tasks / task chains and/or (b) repeated failures is encouraged.

 ## Table of Contents
 {:.no_toc}